HandBrake/HandBrake-docs/source/docs/en/latest/technical/video-videotoolbox.markdown

 It is common, particularly on lower-end hardware, for the CPU to be a bottleneck for the hardware video encoder.
 To minimize this effect, enable the hardware decoders, and disable any filters that you do not require and can't be run on the GPU.

+The VideoToolbox scaler can't properly scale the chroma channels, resulting in misplaced chroma positions (FB13755082).
+It's better to using it unless you need a low quality encode.

 ## Advanced options

 The VideoToolbox encoder has a limited set of advanced encoder options.
 Generally speaking, it is not recommended to change these parameters, as the built-in presets offer a good range of options for common uses.